nawazishali/BoowindCSS/README.md

 Goto [BoowindCSS](https://boowindcss.js.org) docs website and start copy pasting the templates you need into your project, Feel free to customize as you want.

 ### Note
-This is a work in progress so you might not find all components yet alsong with some missing steps in the usage guide.
+This is a work in progress so you might not find all components yet along with some missing steps in the usage guide.
 In the coming days I will be setting up a roadmap and create issues accordingly to track progress.